Reaction wheel: Failures and mission impact

 The failure of one or more reaction wheels can cause a spacecraft to lose its ability to maintain attitude (orientation) and thus potentially cause a mission failure.
 Recent studies conclude that these failures can be correlated with space weather effects.
 These events probably caused failures by inducing electrostatic discharge in the steel ball bearings of Ithaco wheels, compromising the smoothness of the mechanism.

-Hubble
+Supporting this hypothesis, newer reaction wheels have non-conducting ceramic bearings, and none have failed in this manner.

 Two servicing missions to the Hubble Space Telescope have replaced a reaction wheel.
 In February 1997, the Second Servicing Mission (STS-82) replaced one after 'electrical anomalies', rather than any mechanical problem.
 Study of the returned mechanism provided a rare opportunity to study equipment that had undergone long-term service (seven years) in space, particularly for the effects of vacuum on lubricants.
 The lubricating compound was found to be in 'excellent condition'.
 In 2002, during Servicing Mission 3B (STS-109), astronauts from the shuttle Columbia replaced another reaction wheel.
 Neither of these wheels had failed and Hubble was designed with four redundant wheels, and maintained pointing ability so long as three were functional.

-Hayabusa

 In 2004, during the mission of the Hayabusa spacecraft, an X-axis reaction wheel failed.
 The Y-axis wheel failed in 2005, causing the craft to rely on chemical thrusters to maintain attitude control.

-Kepler

-From July 2012 to May 11, 2013, two out of the four reaction wheels in the Kepler telescope failed.
+From July 2012 to May 11, 2013, two out of the four reaction wheels in the Kepler space telescope failed.
 This loss severely affected Kepler's ability to maintain a sufficiently precise orientation to continue its original mission.
-On August 15, 2013, engineers concluded that Keplers reaction wheels cannot be recovered and that planet-searching using the transit method (measuring changes in star brightness caused by orbiting planets) could not continue.
+On August 15, 2013, engineers concluded that Kepler's reaction wheels cannot be recovered and that planet-searching using the transit method (measuring changes in star brightness caused by orbiting planets) could not continue.
 Although the failed reaction wheels still function, they are experiencing friction exceeding acceptable levels, and consequently hindering the ability of the telescope to properly orient itself.
 The Kepler telescope was returned to its "point rest state", a stable configuration that uses small amounts of thruster fuel to compensate for the failed reaction wheels, while the Kepler team considered alternative uses for Kepler that do not require the extreme accuracy in its orientation needed by the original mission.
 On May 16, 2014, NASA extended the Kepler mission to a new mission named K2, which uses Kepler differently, but allows it to continue searching for exoplanets.
 On October 30, 2018, NASA announced the end of the Kepler mission after it was determined that the fuel supply had been exhausted.